gvwilson/thirdbit/_posts/2015/2015-11-20-morea-framework.md

   which are the five main elements the framework supports.
   As you can see from the project <a href="http://morea-framework.github.io/gallery.html">gallery</a>, it's much more structured than our lessons.
-  It also requires more tooling&mdash;Morea Framework sites are built using custom Jekyll plugins, and the source relies much more heavily on include files than our template&mdash;and it's geared very strongly toward traditional semester-long courses.
+  It also requires more tooling–Morea Framework sites are built using custom Jekyll plugins, and the source relies much more heavily on include files than our template–and it's geared very strongly toward traditional semester-long courses.
 </p>
 <p>